 Each of our franchised automobile dealerships has a parts manager who is responsible for the procurement and management of our parts inventories.
-We manage our parts inventories to a target of 1.7 months' supply on hand in order to be responsive to our customers' needs while managing our working capital.
 Each of our dealerships' parts managers monitors inventories for stale parts.
 Certain automobile manufacturers allow us to return up to six percent of our purchases each year for full refund.
 The effective identification of stale parts inventory allows us to reduce our working capital requirements.
 In addition, our parts managers monitor lost sales resulting from not having a customer's requested part in our inventory.
 Measuring these lost sales enables us to change our stocking patterns and minimize future lost sales while at the same time improving customer service.
 Our parts inventory is financed by our working capital.